Videos show police helping students escape shooting at St Louis high school

 Videos of the scene at a Missouri high school shooting show police officers helping students flee the violence.

 The shooting took place shortly after 9am at Central VPA High School in St Louis, the St Louis Post-Dispatch reported.
-As of 10am CDT, authorities were still searching for more victims in the building as students were evacuated, the school said in a statement.

-An adult woman and a teen student have died.
-The shooter, identified as a 20-year-old male, was killed by law enforcement.
+An adult woman and a female student have died, Lt Colonel Michael Sack during a press conference after the violence.

+The shooter, identified as a 20-year-old male, was killed after engaging in gunfire with law enforcement.
+He was declared dead at the hospital.
-The suspect and five victims were transported to a hospital.

 Disturbing videos and images from the scene show law enforcement helping students come out of the building and escape the violence.
+Desperate parents were also seen running toward the scene, trying to find their children.

+A student also told KMOV-TV that they were in a dance class when a male with a “long gun” stormed inside the room and asked, “Are you ready to die?”

 Several students told the Post-Dispatch they first thought it was a drill, until they heard the principal say the code word for a shooting.
 Once they realised the magnitude of the threat, students jumped out of windows or cornered inside their classrooms.